Behringer 2600 Gray Meanie

-The sound of the Gray Meanie is tidier, less "exuberant", and altogether more delicate - and the individual Gray Meanies are now hardly distinguishable from each other.
-Perhaps the 12 V now used (instead of 15 V in the ARP) also plays a role in the "more restrained" appearance.
-The more differentiated transmission also applies to the signals that go via the preamp directly into the VCA.
-I was very surprised how similar the ARP Little Brother sounds when I loop it in and compare it with the Behringer VCOs (via the Behringer VCA) - the Little Brother has the VCO of the ARP 2600 and brings more "vintage 2600 washiness" and is a bit stronger in the bass register.
-I honestly didn't expect the close sonic resemblance of the Behringer 2600.
+The Gray Meanie appears sonically a bit tidier, less exuberant than the ARP 2600 originals, sometimes even more nuanced, overall a bit more delicate.
+The "tidier" transmission also applies to the signals that go via the preamp directly into the VCA.
+I was very surprised at how similar the ARP Little Brother sounds when I patch it and compare it to the Behringer VCOs (via the Behringer VCA).
+The Little Brother has the VCO of the ARP 2600, adds more "vintage 2600 blur" and is a bit more powerful in the bass register.
+The tonal differences when inserted into the ARP therefore have a lot to do with the VCA - and, especially the VCA wasn't exactly among the ARP 2600's strengths!
+To be honest, I did not expect the great sonic similarity of the oscillators of the Behringer 2600.
 Really impressive!

 Behringer Gray Meanie Website: Behringer 2600 Gray Meanie